 The change of seasons, its wealth of beautiful, diverse terrain and its friendly, generous people.

-Jessica is a Waukesha County native and has always enjoyed the outdoors from a young age.
-She graduated from UW-Oshkosh in 2022 with a degree in Environmental Studies, which solidified her desire to pursue a career in conservation.
-After graduating, she served in the National Civilian Community Corps (NCCC) program of AmeriCorps, where she found her love for community-based service and working with nonprofits around the country.
+A Waukesha County native, Jessica has enjoyed the outdoors from a young age.
+She graduated from the University of Wisconsin–Oshkosh in 2022 with a degree in Environmental Studies, solidifying her desire to pursue a career in conservation.
+Following graduation, she served in the National Civilian Community Corps (NCCC) program of AmeriCorps, where she discovered her passion for community-based service and supporting nonprofit organizations across the country.

 It’s a tie between Spring Green and New Glarus/Monroe.